The general position avoidance game and hardness of general position games: Introduction

 Clearly, at the end of both geodetic games, the geodetic closure of the set $S$ of selected vertices is the whole vertex set of the graph, since no other vertex can be selected.
 However, possibly $S$ is not minimal; that is, $S$ may contain a proper subset whose geodetic closure is the same as $S$.
 For example, in a path $P_n$ $v_1v_2\ldots v_n$, a possible sequence of moves is $v_1,\ldots,v_n$ with Player A selecting the vertices $v_i$ for $i$ odd and Player B selecting the vertices $v_i$ for $i$ even.
 So all vertices may be selected, but the geodetic closure of only two vertices $v_1$ and $v_n$ contains all vertices.

-In order to avoid this situation and obtain minimal subsets regarding the geodetic closure, Klav\v{z}ar, Neethu and Ullas Chandran~\cite{klavzar-2021e} introduced two games in 2021: the general position achievement game and the general position avoidance game ($\gp$-{\it achievement} and $\gp$-{\it avoidance} for short).
-In both games, the set $S$ of selected vertices must be a \emph{general position set}, which is a set such that no three distinct vertices from $S$ lie on a common shortest path in $G$.
-In the same example of the path $P_n$ $v_1v_2\ldots v_n$, Player A chooses the first vertex (say $v_j$), Player B chooses the second vertex (say $v_k$ for $k\neq j$), and then Player A is unable to select the third vertex, losing the $\gp$-achievement game and winning the $\gp$-avoidance game.
+In order to avoid this situation and obtain minimal subsets regarding the geodetic closure, Klav\v{z}ar, Neethu and Chandran~\cite{klavzar-2021e} introduced two games in 2021: the general position achievement game and the general position avoidance game ($\gp$-{\it achievement} and $\gp$-{\it avoidance} for short).
+In both games, the set $S$ of vertices selected by the two players must be a \emph{general position set}, which is a set such that no three distinct vertices from $S$ lie on a common shortest path in $G$.
+In the same example of the path $P_n$ $v_1v_2\ldots v_n$ for $n\geq 3$, Player A chooses the first vertex (say $v_j$), Player B chooses the second vertex (say $v_k$ for $k\neq j$), and then Player A is unable to select the third vertex, losing the $\gp$-achievement game and winning the $\gp$-avoidance game.

 The {\sc general position problem} of finding a largest general position set of a graph is a generalization of the No-three-in-line problem in the $n\times n$ grid from discrete geometry, which can be traced to the famous Dudeney's ``Puzzle with Pawns'' of his book ``Amusements in Mathematics'' \cite{dudeney-1917} from 1917.
 In 1995, Korner~\cite{korner-1995} investigated the general position problem on hypercubes, while in~\cite{ullas-2016} it was considered for the first time on general graphs.
 However, the formalisation of the problem as we know it today and the notation that is in use have been introduced in~\cite{manuel-2018a, manuel-2018b}.
 Also see~\cite{froese-2017, ku-2018, misiak-2016, payne-2013} for the related general position subset selection problem in computational geometry.
+In 2018, it was proved that the {\sc general position problem} is NP-hard \cite{manuel-2018a}.
 In 2019, general position sets in graphs were characterized \cite{bijo-2019} and, after this, several additional papers on the general position problem were published, many of them with bounds on the maximum size of a general position set and exact values in graph products \cite{thomas-2020, klavzar-2021d, klavzar-2021a, klavzar-2021b, klavzar-2019, patkos-2020, tian-2021a,tian-2021b}.